weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [infrastructure-vanet-book](#infrastructure-vanet-book)

-Michele C. Weigle, Stephan Olariu, Mahmoud Abuelela, and Gongjun Yan, "Use of Infrastructure in VANETs," In *Vehicular Networks: From Theory to Practice*.
+Michele C. Weigle, Stephan Olariu, Mahmoud Abuelela, and Gongjun Yan, "**Use of Infrastructure in VANETs**," In *Vehicular Networks: From Theory to Practice*.
 (Stephan Olariu and Michele C. Weigle, Eds.), CRC Press / Taylor & Francis, 2009.

 [](#infrastructure-vanet-bookBib)
 **Bibtex entry:**